antoineeripret/gsc_wrapper/README-METHODS.md

 ```

+Note that the `Query-BQ` object has a `table_to_use` attribute.
+This attribute is defined based on the dimensions that you use in your `filter()` calls.
+If all of them are included in the `searchdata_site_impression`, this table will be used.
+Otherise, `searchdata_url_impression`.

+- This is essential to improve costs.
+The `searchdata_url_impression` is usually smaller.
+Querying it will therefore be cheaper.
+- In some cases, the `searchdata_url_impression` need to be used anyway and it is therefore hard-coded in the logic.

 ## List of methods

 Most of them are available for both BQ and the API.
 Some of them just for the API (this is indicated in the documentation).